anthalasath/fantasy-nft/README.md

 13. Use Address lib from open zeppelin for eth transfer
 14. Check Open Zeppelin docs for anything that we can reuse
 15. CI/CD before deployment that runs all tests
+16. Once with cahinlink vrf v2 and 0.8 and if needed then, somethign to automatically refill the subscription ?
+Is there a generic solution for this ?
+My idea is a system that automtically uses the eth fees or a possible own customt token to pay for the LINK, that way that is abstracted away from users and the system can be made to always be able to provide the necessary LINk.
+For example, adjusting the fee cost based on LINK price.
+This system could be its own project that can be used by other projects...